 "An important distinction is that you can accept your partner’s feelings, but it doesn’t mean you need to agree with them.
 For instance, say that you go to see a movie together.
 Afterward, you discuss your thoughts about the film.
 Your partner found it entertaining and funny, while you found it boring and predictable.
 You might validate their point of view by saying, “It sounds like you really enjoyed the film.
 It wasn’t my favorite, but I can tell that you had fun watching it.”
 In this example, you’re acknowledging your partner’s enjoyment of something, without sharing the same sentiment."

 6. Reassurance/ Affirmation

 Reassurance can be demonstrated by consistently showing up in the relationship and meeting her emotional needs on a regular basis.
-Generally a woman's brain is more emotionally centered therefore she will spend more time analysing and assessing her relationships.
+Generally, a woman's brain is more emotionally centred therefore she will spend more time analysing and assessing her relationships.
 Verbal reassurance from a partner that the relationship is on track helps increase her sense of security.
 If a woman has the anxious attachment style then she will need more verbal reassurance, particularly after a period of less contact or an argument.
 Verbal affirmation is letting her know that you value her worth and she does not need to prove herself to you.
 Simple things like telling her that she is more than enough for you, the things you love about her personality or complimenting her on how she looks.

 When both partner's are focused on meeting each other's differing emotional needs the relationship will be equally satisfying.
 To compare the top 6 emotional needs of men read the article here.